ls1intum/Artemis/docs/user/communication.rst

 If users want to refer to other posts, they can integrate a simple pattern including the hashtag (``#``) combined with the post identifier.
 A post's identifier is appended to the post title (such as seen in the screenshots above).

-When clicking a post reference used in a post's text, the user is navigated to the referenced post respectfully.
+When clicking a post reference used in a post's text, the user is navigated to the referenced post.

 Reference Course Exercises
 """"""""""""""""""""""""""